BIATeam/BIADocs/docs/BIAToolKit/CONGIGURE.md

 ![BIAToolKitConfig](../Images/BIAToolKit/Config.PNG)

+## Get the BIAToolKit
+Take the last version of the BIAToolKit from [release](https://github.com/BIATeam/BIAToolKit/releases) or from your company ClickOnce folder if you have one.

 ## Configure your BIA Template repository
 In the first tab, in the upper left corner, chose if you want to use a local folder to synchronise it.
 * It is not requiered so if you don't have clone the BIATemplate localy select the first radio button "Use the BIAtemplate GitHub repository" the local folder will be : C:\Users\YourLogin\AppData\Local\BIA.ToolKit\BIA.ToolKit\1.0.0\BIATemplate\Repo